gdejohn/procrastination/README.md

 ### jshell

-The included jshell script `procrastination.jsh` makes it easy to play around with this library, assuming JDK 10 and a recent version of Maven are installed and added to your PATH.
+The included jshell script `procrastination.jsh` makes it easy to play around with this library, assuming JDK 10 and a recent version of Maven are installed and present on your `PATH`.
 Just clone the repository, and from the root directory run `mvn compile` and `jshell procrastination.jsh`.
 The script sets up the jshell environment and imports all of the types and static members.